Why out-of-favour Gilmour's 'next call is massive'

 That sentiment is echoed by Gilmour's current club boss, with Roberto de Zerbi's side currently seventh in the Premier League, vying for a European place, and in the FA Cup semi-finals.

-The Italian's first-choice midfield consists of Argentine World Cup winner Alexis Mac Allister and Moises Caicedo, who also had a fine tournament in Qatar with Ecuador before Brighton batted away big-money bids from both Arsenal and Chelsea in January.
+The Italian's first-choice midfield consists of Argentina World Cup winner Alexis Mac Allister and Moises Caicedo, who also had a fine tournament in Qatar with Ecuador before Brighton batted away big-money bids from both Arsenal and Chelsea in January.

 "When you have Mac Allister and Caicedo, it's very hard to find the space [in the team]," De Zerbi said in January.
 "But this is football.
 This is life."